AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

 The workflow for group membership is:

 - **For private groups**:

+   The group owner adds and removes users from the current group:
    1. Add users to a private group:
       ```java
        public void addUsers(View view) {